Akshayanti/Masters-Thesis-CUNI-/conj_head/README.md

     You might want to use `pip3` instead of `pip`, depending on your system.

-5. scripts folder
+5. scripts directory

     Contains the main script that runs the module.
 Needs to be copied into the correct udapy folder location (see makefile for details), before it can be used.

-6. times_af, times_ar
+6. RunTimes directory

-    Contains the file containing the time taken to run the block for Afrikaans and Arabic data, respectively.
+    Contains the files containing the time taken to run the block for Afrikaans and Arabic data.
 The data is organised into 2 lines per run, for a total of 100 runs.
 Format:

     ```
     Time when block starts processing